le0pard/le0pard.github.io/_posts/chef/2013-01-05-chef-solo-getting-started-part-2.md

   This is run default recipe from nginx cookbook (file default.rb in recipes folder).

- * templates - folder contain Erb templates of this cookbook (this is nginx configs)
+ * templates - folder, which contain Erb templates of this cookbook (this is nginx configs)
- * test - folder with tests for this cookbook
+ * test - folder, which contain tests for this cookbook

 # First cookbook

 Let's create our first cookbook.
 Our custom cookbooks should be in folder "site-cookbooks" (folder "cookbooks" using for vendor cookbooks and managed by librarian, so we add this folder in gitignore).
-If you look an solo.rb, you can see such settings:
+If you look in solo.rb, you can see such settings:

 {% highlight ruby %}
 file_cache_path           "/tmp/chef-solo"